Introversion & Social Anxiety

-Work functions, birthday parties, presentations–to some these are simply events of the day.
-But for you, they’re a nightmare.
+Work functions, parties, presentations—to some these are simply everyday events.

-We’re not all designed for all that stimulation, and maybe that’s ok.
+We’re not all designed for high levels of social stimulation, and that’s ok.

 First and foremost: stop apologizing.